gcruzgar/UKsurvey/README.md

 Note: house reference person id (hrpid) is omitted here but will be shown when runing the code.
 Values of '-9' symbolise missing data.

 Check docs [readme](docs/README.md) for information on distributions and graphs shown in this file.
+Check docs [metadata](docs/metadata) for information on variable values.
+Only a few listed, use UK Data Service for the full list.

 ### Mapping Survey to Census